 The Last Man On Earth?

 Over the two weeks, I probably walked the baby around a half-dozen times—the weather cooperated.
 We would walk during the afternoons and early evenings, when the spring days were at their warmest.
 I like looking at other people’s homes, patios, decks and landscaping to get ideas on what we could do for our own home.
+Last week, I just couldn’t get enough of this page, and wanted to relive what the author of the article went through.
 I noticed a lot of people in our neighborhood have really nice decks.
 We live in a nice suburban planned community and I must have seen two hundred nice decks and patios.
 Complete with high-end grills, beautiful furniture, custom masonry, and never-wear TREX decking—definitely very nice stuff ($30k here, $30k there).
 However, one thing was noticeably absent from each and every one of these decks….people.

 Of course, Eric, there’s nobody actually around to enjoy the fruits of their labor, to relax on their deck with a beer, some music, a hot grill, and kids in the yard—those tranquil moments are reserved for Memorial Day, July 4th, and the occasional Saturday evening.
 Even when we would venture out in the weekday evenings, though, I still never saw anyone on their deck.
 I’m guessing “relax on deck” just isn’t a high-numbered priority for the few waking hours available after a hard day’s work.
 That is really unfortunate.